Mohammad-Mardini/The-ORIENT/README.md

 We also provide a tutorial for detailed usage of the ORIENT library and Gaia astrometries.
 Below is an animation of the integrated orbit for the primordial thin disk star 2MASS J1808-5104 over the past 8Gyr.
+See Mardini et al. ([2022](https://ui.adsabs.harvard.edu/abs/2022MNRAS.tmp.2594M/exportcitation)) for more details.